 Although Clementine’s role was often eclipsed by that of her husband, Winston acknowledged that Clementine had made ‘my life and any work I have done possible’.

 A shrewd political spouse, it was Clementine who told Churchill he should serve in the trenches after the Gallipoli debacle of 1915-1916.
 As First Lord of the Admiralty, he bore much responsibility for the campaign’s failure, and serving as a frontline soldier was enormously important for his political rehabilitation.

 Clementine worked tirelessly for numerous humanitarian causes during both the First and Second World Wars, and received many honours and awards for her work.

-As Churchill’s closest confident, his companion and the love of his life, it is hard to underestimate Clementine’s importance.
+As Churchill’s closest confident, his companion and the love of his life, Clementine Churchill undoubtedly made her mark on history.

 Without her support, it is quite likely that Winston would have found the strain of being Prime Minister during the Second World War unendurable.
 As such, it is entirely plausible to state that Allied victory was in part thanks to Clementine.